-$\underline{\text{https://ppp.worldbank.org/public-private-partnership/legislation-regulation/laws/ppp-and-concession-laws}$ the majority of laws available in English; accessed 22.02.2017
+https://ppp.worldbank.org/public-private-partnership/legislation-regulation/laws/ppp-and-concessionlaws the majority of laws available in English, accorded 22, 02, 2017 the majority of laws available in English; accessed 22.02.2017

 Laws on PPP in RESTAURA countries.
 Croatia, Poland, and Slovenia have implemented acts on PPP in mid-2000s.
 In Slovakia, the act on public procurements rules the PPP.
 Below are the links to the websites where the acts are available in national languages: